Are you among the 42% of U.S. adults classified as obese? If so, you might have considered bariatric surgery or weight loss surgery.

 Of course, if you plan to finance your surgery or pay out of pocket, your employer can stay in the dark, too.

 Many bariatric patients have strategically used vacation time to accommodate their recovery periods, allowing them to keep their surgeries a secret.

 Want to Learn More About Bariatric Surgery?

-Whether you are considering surgery, have a surgical date scheduled, or you’ve recently had surgery, you’re wondering if you should tell others or keep your surgery close to the vest.
+Whether you are considering surgery, have a surgery date scheduled, or recently had surgery, you’re wondering if you should tell others or keep your surgery close to the vest.

 Tell those you like and love.
-The adage holds true: Those who matter don’t mind and those who mind don’t matter.
+The adage holds: Those who matter don’t mind, and those who mind don’t matter.
 Any naysayers do not matter, so don’t listen to them.

-Even if you decide to keep your weight loss surgery a secret, people will eventually catch on that something is different.
+Even if you decide to keep your weight loss surgery a secret, people will eventually discover something different.

-It is your decision to divulge the details about your surgery – or not.
+You decide to divulge the details about your surgery.
 It’s your health and life, and you’re in charge.